 Multiple times a day, either my four-year-old or my two-year-old asks to play on our tablet with The Starfall Home Membership from Starfall Education Foundation.
-They’ve been more than happy to help me review this educational app!
+They’ve been more than happy to help me review this educational app for preschoolers!
 I love seeing their heads bent together as they listen to the alphabet song or match shapes together.

 I’m always watching for educational activities to keep Jade, who turns five next month, busy.
 She wants to do school like her big sisters.
 However, it isn’t easy to find resources at the right level for her.
 Many of the workbooks I’ve tried get too hard too quickly, frustrating her.
 We have a big pile of half-finished books in her drawer.
 Other times, I’ve printed tracing sheets or activity pages, only to find her bored by them and leaving them also unfinished in her drawer.